Saban black iguana

 The Saban black iguana (Iguana iguana melanoderma) is a subspecies (sometimes considered a distinct species) of the green iguana thought to be endemic to the islands of Saba and Montserrat, although external evidence indicates that it may be distributed in other parts of the Caribbean.
 It was described in 2020 as a distinct species, although the Reptile Database classifies it as a subspecies of the common green iguana (Iguana iguana).

 Taxonomy

 The subspecies was previously considered to represent melanistic individuals of the green iguana.
 It was reclassified as a separate subspecies based on a number of genomic distinctions (private microsatellite alleles and unique mitochondrial ND4 haplotypes) and consistent morphological characteristics.
 Genetic evidence indicates that I. i. melanoderma is the sister group of the green iguana populations from South America (considered I. iguana iguana), with both forming a clade that is the sister group of the green iguana populations present on St. Lucia and the Grenadines, which are considered a distinct subspecies, I. i. insularis.
 The Reptile Database also recognizes the Saban black iguana as a distinct taxonomic entity, but due to its close relation to the green iguana, it (along with the two subspecies of I. insularis) is instead classified as a subspecies of the green iguana, as I. i. melanoderma.
+Full species and subspecies status have been questioned by a new study that suggests it should remain within I. iguana iguana.